jirib/notes/README.md

      last node - the node which sent the original token can send messages to all other nodes in the already established stable token ring

-   - if ring is broken, eg. node1 -> node2 communication error, node1 is the first
+   - if ring is broken, eg. node1 -> node2 communication error, node1 is the
-     one who detects split brain (token value timeout)
+     first one who detects split brain (*timeout* value)

-2. once communiation ring is stable - token passed from the source back to it, a node with token can sends messages (messages value which should fit to UDP message) to communicate directly to all nodes in the stable token ring
+2. once communiation ring is stable - token passed from the source back to it, a node with token can send messages (messages value which should fit to UDP datagram) to communicate directly to all nodes in the stable token ring

 ``` shell